The Challenge A Program

 Students will be assigned weekly reading and summarizing of key ideas and arguments and will be asked to memorize a series of catechism-style questions and answers about science and creation.

-In seminar, tutors lead a discussion on the material studied, challenging students to defend their views.
+In seminar, directors lead a discussion on the material studied, challenging students to defend their views.